MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

  The folder `ModelBusAdapters\bin\*` contains the assemblies built by the `Dsl` project and the `ModelBusAdapters` project.
 To reference this DSL from another DSL, you should import these assemblies.

 ### Making sure that elements can be referenced
- [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] ModelBus adapters use the guid of an element to identify it, by default.
+ Visual Studio ModelBus adapters use the guid of an element to identify it, by default.
 These identifiers must therefore be persisted in the model file.

 ##### To ensure that element IDs are persisted